 Yes, in order to get there you need to stay on the right path.
 That means making sure you mind is thinking only about this, and that you have faith it will happen (here’s where your subconscious mind gets involved).
 And that’s only possible if you repeat it as a true statement over and over again, until you become so confident that no obstacle or failure will make you even rethink all that you’re doing.

-Are you ready to set your professional goals?
+Are you ready to set your career goals?